Hi my name is Taranjeet-Kaur, welcome!

 I took up yoga practice daily, this time Bikram (hot) Yoga.
-I was working at a job that brought me a great deal of frustration and sadness, each evening I would come home to do yoga for 90 minutes.
+I was working at a job that brought me a great deal of frustration and sadness, each evening I would come home after cycling 4 miles, to do yoga for 90 minutes.
 Yoga helped:

 I practised Bikram Yoga till my heating system broke and I could no longer practice it.
 I wasn’t sure what to try next so I stopped looking and one day before having an afternoon nap I read a preface in a book on Kundalini yoga and felt inspired and no longer tired.
 I mentioned it to my boyfriend at the time who encouraged me to do some videos on Youtube which I did and haven’t felt tired to nap since!

 Around this time I was learning to drive and really struggled with my nerves and committing everything to memory, before my lessons I would do a Kundalini Yoga set and the instructor would notice a huge shift to driving calmly and encouraged me that whatever I was now doing to continue it!

 I went along to White Tantric Yoga before my driving test and passed first time.
 Since then, Kundalini has brought so many positive changes into my life and I do it daily.